OpenHAK/Docs/Getting Started With Arduino.md

 Find videos and a step by step guide [here](https://github.com/OpenHAK/Docs/blob/master/Update%20OpenHAK%20Firmware.md)

 ### Other Stuff
-If you program code OTA but fail to include the OTAbootlader librarey, you will need a 3.3v FTDI and an OpenHAK accessory cable in order to re-flash the board.
-Please, **always** #include the OTAbootloader code!
+If you program code OTA but fail to include the OTA bootlader library, you will need a 3.3v FTDI and an OpenHAK accessory cable to re-flash the board.
+Please, **always** `#include <ota_bootloader.h>`!

 * insert pic of hardware pinout with specs and links to male header
 * if using SparkFun library comment out line 147 and another one...